aishth/aishth.github.io/docs/index.md

 My main research interest is gamma-ray bursts.
 I perform and use multiwavelength observations of these fascinating sources to study their micro- and macro-physical properties.

 Here is a link to my [papers](https://ui.adsabs.harvard.edu/search/q=orcid%3A0000-0001-9354-2308&sort=date%20desc%2C%20bibcode%20desc&p_=0)
+You can find a list of my educational qualifications [here][./education.md]